wwwportal/Kalima/Chapters/Project Syntra.md

 There are a few core components of this system

+- Sensors to capture the more relevant data about yourself
+  - multimodal unstructured data entry
+  - formatting and structuring system
+- Life Patterns Recognition
-Sensors: all the most relevant data about yourself is captured.
+  - all the most relevant data about yourself is captured.
 In existing solutions, this is done using manual logging, and I would like to automate some of this.
 Dashboard: the captured data is displayed to the user is a user-friendly way that enables them to notice patterns about themselves.
 Layers: the dashboard creates a summary of the captured data, but the user always has the possibility to unpack the complexity behind a single pattern.
 Through this process, the user should be able to inform the system on what aspects of themselves they want to focus on, what kind of patterns they want to keep an eye out for.
-Expectations and reality management: the user’s define self-goal is used to point out where the user might be going off track based on their initial goal.
-This might mean that the user needs to modify their goal or behavior to attain a higher level of coherence.
+  - Self-correcting goal system:
+    - the user’s define goals
+    - evaluation of user performance based on goals and success criteria.
+    - goal revision and updating based on user's changing reality and priorities

 ### MAIN PROGRAM: Scriptural Analysis
 1. Identify linguistic patterns in the Quran